 Becoming a leader in maritime sustainability

 Port Esbjerg is currently testing its new system of visually distinct waste sorting containers and supporting app.
 Both of which follow the same sorting principles used onboard ships.
-This holistic approach to waste sorting helps consolidate the port’s vision of becoming a leader in maritime sustainability, and as we said, has led to it getting nominated for the Danish Ports Sustainability Award.
+This holistic approach to waste sorting helps consolidate the port's vision of becoming a leader in maritime sustainability.
+As we mentioned, this has led to it getting nominated for the Danish Ports Sustainability Award.
 Fingers crossed!

 Related domains of expertise